reactive/data-client/docs/core/api/PollingSubscription.md

 > #### Note:
 >
-> This is already used by `CacheProvider` by default.
+> This is already used by `DataProvider` by default.